THE 360 ROUTE

 Distance: 22 miles (+/- 0.5 miles)

-Hilly or Flat: A very undulating start with some promenade and long stretches of beaches.
-The second half is hilly, unsteady underfoot with plenty of shorter ascents an descents.
-This is a tough and technical day not to be underestimated!
+Hilly or Flat: A very undulating start with some wooded sections, long stretches of beaches and pavement.
+The second half is no joke!
+It’s hilly, unsteady underfoot with plenty of shorter ascents and descents.
+This is a tough and technical day that lulls you into a false sense of security before lunch; the last 10 miles are some of the most challenging of the whole Cami!

-Cut off RV Point: Son Bou bus station/ Car Park (cut off 1430 hrs)
+Cut off RV Point: Son Bou bus station/ Car Park (cut off 1430 hrs; ideally be away no later than 1400 hrs)

-Lunch included: No. We recommend a coffee stop at Es Bruc in Sant Tomas and eating in Son Bou
+Lunch RV Point: We recommend a coffee stop at Es Bruc in Sant Tomas and eating in Son Bou (but, keep an eye on timings, aim to be away from Son Bou by 1400 hrs latest!)

 Any shops or supermarkets?: Yes